JosephineRoper/pandarm/docs/installation.rst

 The default C++ compiler on Macs doesn't support OpenMP, though, meaning that pandarm won't be able to use multithreading.

 You can set the ``CC`` environment variable to specify a compiler of your choice.
-See writeup in `PR #137 <https://github.com/UDST/pandarm/pull/137>`_ for discussion of this.
+See writeup in the original pandana repository at `PR #137 <https://github.com/UDST/pandana/pull/137>`_ for discussion of this.
 If you need to make additional modifications, you can edit the compilation script in your local copy of ``setup.py``.

 Multithreading